-However, if you will be working with levels near the top of the range and want fine control, Vista/7/8/10 mode has an additional advantage: The fine virtual steps mean that there is no clicking or "zipper" noise as sliders are changed.
-The coarser steps of XP mode's real hardware attenuator may cause small clicks as the output suddenly steps from one amplitude to the next.
+This is normally not an issue at moderate to high levels, and it confers a big advantage: The fine virtual steps mean that there is no clicking or "zipper" noise as sliders are changed.
+(The coarser steps of real hardware attenuators alone, as in Windows XP, may cause small clicks as the output suddenly steps from one amplitude to the next.

-Important: Whether you run in Vista/7/8/10 mode or XP mode, you should make sure that the Volume Mixer (found by right-clicking the speaker icon in the system tray) has the "Speakers" slider at maximum, and all other sliders except Daqarta's set to Mute (click the little speaker icon below each slider).
+Important: You should make sure that the Volume Mixer (found by right-clicking the speaker icon in the system tray) has the "Speakers" slider at maximum, and all other sliders except Daqarta's set to Mute (click the little speaker icon below each slider).
 In general, it is always best to fully close all other applications that use the sound card before starting Daqarta, to avoid interference.
 In that case, the Volume Mixer should show only Speakers, Windows Sounds, and Daqarta sliders.